In This Article

 - Multiply your given interest rate by the total value of the bond.

 - Calculate the number of days of accrued interest.

-- Multiply the product of your interest rate and total value by the quotient of your interest days and 360 or 365.
+- Multiply the number found in step 2 with the number found in step 4.
 This number will be the total amount of accrued interest on the bond.

-- Multiply the result by the number of days in the billing cycle.
-This number will be the total accrued interest for the period.
+- Multiply the average daily balance by the average monthly interest rate found in step 1.
+This number will be the total accrued interest.

 There are also many different accrued interest calculators online that can help make the process even easier!

-Accrued interest is a type of interest, but there are different types of interest you may pay or earn, depending on if it’s a loan, a credit card, an investment account, or a savings account.
+Accrued interest is a type of interest, but there are different types of interest you may encounter.
 It’s a good idea to be aware of the differences to ensure you fully understand what you’re agreeing to when borrowing or lending money.

 When a lender adds the accrued interest to the balance that the borrower owes, this is called capitalizing the interest.
 This means future interest charges are based on the new, higher balance that includes the previously accrued interest.
 This is most commonly used by student loan lenders.